nLab

 Remark

-This definition has an evident generalization to the case where also X is allowed to be a “higher” generalization of a smooth manifold, namely a smooth ∞-groupoid or L-∞ algebroid.
+This definition has an evident generalization to the case where also XX is allowed to be a “higher” generalization of a smooth manifold, namely a smooth ∞-groupoid or L-∞ algebroid.
 See higher symplectic geometry for more on this case.

 References

-See the references at multisymplectic geometry.
+See the references at n-plectic geometry and at multisymplectic geometry.

 For instance definition 2.1 in